koliseoapi/help/content/developers/applications.md

 ## Generating credentials

 Koliseo uses OAuth 2 to secure its API.
-To connect your application with the Koliseo API, you will need to create a set of credentials:
+To connect your application with the platform, you first need to create a set of credentials:

 1. Go to [your user page](https://www.koliseo.com/me).
 2. Select the **Applications** tab and click the **Add Application** button.